 Head to Paraty in Rio de Janeiro state (5-hour driving distance).
 You can take a bus or rent a car.
 Here you can enjoy one of the most spectacular settings of preserved colonial center, the incredible ocean, surrounded by mountains.

-Take a boat tour for the day and go on an island hop.
+Take a boat tour for the day and go on an island hop – a great place to explore by boat is also Angra dos Reis, with more than 365 islands.
 You can do kayaking, the city center sightseeing tour and also, take a Jungle-jeep tour and visit the many incredible waterfalls.

 DAY 5-7: RIO DE JANEIRO

-If you have weeks to spend backpacking in Brazil, this is the best route for you.
+If you have 2 weeks to spend backpacking in South America, this is the best route for you.
 The majority of the international flights arrive at the airport in São Paulo.
 If this is your case, start your trip to São Paulo.
 If you fly to Rio, you can start your 2-week in Brazil route spending the first few days before you continue your trip.

 DAYS 1-3: SÃO PAULO

 You can follow the same itinerary for São Paulo suggested above, or you can hire a private driver to explore more this large and amazing city.
 São Paulo has also many museums to visit, and if you have more time, the best ones are: Pinacoteca, MASP (Museu de Arte de São Paulo), Museu do Ipiranga, Museu de Art Moderna (MAM).

 DAY 4-7: CURITIBA, PARANA

 From São Paulo, head to the south of Brazil to another amazing large city, Curitiba.
 It is less than 6-hour driving/ bus or you can take a 1-hour flight.
 Here you can explore one of the greenest cities in the world.
 You can hire a private driver or explore by yourself.